Across the Lake Swim

 The Skaha Lake swim is a 4.5km or 11.8k point-to-point swim in the warm (23°C or 74°F on average), fresh waters of Skaha Lake nestled within an incredibly scenic valley, making it an ideal location for long distance swims.

 The 4.5km swim starts from Pioneer Park in Kaleden, B.C. and finishes at Christie Memorial Park in OK Falls.
+Swim Buddy’s (personal swim floats) are required and we will supply you with one n/c or you can use your own.

 The 11.8km swim starts from the Skaha Lake Main Beach and also finishes at Christie Memorial Park in OK Falls.
+Swim Buddy’s are recommended but not required, however, support paddlers are mandatory for this swim.

 • Sponsors